Khanon/technest-test/README.md

 It is a test designed for Technest Senior job position, started on 04/09/2020 and finished on 06/09/2020.

-This test follows the instructions of attached PDF senior-test.pdf.
+This test follows the instructions of PDF (/technest-test-master/senior-test.pdf).

 <br>